 Common Types of Road Bike Frame

-Paying attention to frame is the number one priority.
+Paying attention to the frame is the number one priority.
 They vary in shapes and sizes, but the most challenging part is choosing the right material.
-There are four materials that are the found in almost every bike frame today:
+There are four materials that are found in almost every bike frame today:

-- Aluminum – this is the most common material used in bikes that are affordable to average buyer.
+- Aluminum – this is the most common material used in bikes that are affordable to the average buyer.
 It is cheap, light and durable enough;

 - Steel – when it comes to durability, steel is the champion.
 However, it lacks lightness that aluminum provides.
 The best quality comes with hand made models for a very high price;